Divorce takes a heavy toll on the kids

 Children can be extremely vulnerable to life’s shocks and unpleasant experiences.
 Divorce and subsequent remarriage and or the introduction of a new partner into the life of a child can have a very devastating impact on them if not managed carefully.

 Students from broken families are more likely to drop out of school.
 Studies have shown that divorce has a negative impact on the academic ability of a student.
-These show that such students show a falling back in academics and poorer test scores.
+These show that such students show a falling back in academics and poorer test scores or they can use discount.
 The other related statistics also point towards the devastating impact of divorce on the psychology and motivation of the child.

 - They are more likely to fail in completing the term.